DebbsKothes/DebbsKothes/README.md

-- 👋 Hi, I’m @DebbsKothes
+- 👋 Hi, I’m Deborah Okoth
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Analysis and Visualization
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Microsoft SQL, Python & PowerBI.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on various beginner to intermediate projects.
-- 📫 How to reach me ...
+- 📫 You can reach me on okothdeborah@gmail.com

 <!---
 DebbsKothes/DebbsKothes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.